githedgehog/shim-review/README.md

 ### What patches are being applied and why:
 *******************************************************************************
 All patches that are being applied can be seen in the `Dockerfile`, and can be found in the `shim-patches/` folder in this repository.
 All patches are either necessary (like the NX compatibility patch) or are upstream bug fixes which are not part of any official shim release yet.
-(TODO)

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader what exact implementation of Secureboot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)